-Attached are Dual Credit Academic Agreements (MOU's) with Alamo Colleges for the following private/charter schools.
-All agreements require Dr. Loston's and Dr. Fabianke's signature.
-Please return a signed copy of the documents to the St. Philip's College Dual Credit Office.
+Attached are Dual Credit Academic Agreements (MOU's) with Alamo Colleges for SAISD.
+All agreements require Dr. Loston's signature.
+If you have any questions, please do not hesitate to contact the Dean's office of Arts & Sciences at extension 6-2640.